SulkesLisa-FS/PP3_spotify-api/README.md

 ## Project Overview:

 This is a Spotify Web API application that allows users to search for artists, albums, and tracks.
 The app displays search results, and when a result is clicked, the user is redirected to the Spotify player.
 A user must have a Spotify account.
-If a user passes the JWT authorization, by having a JWT token, they will be taken to the search page right away , otherwise they will need to login to authorize thier spotify account.
+If a user passes the JWT authorization, by having a JWT token, they will be taken to the search page right away, otherwise they will need to login to authorize their Spotify account with a new Token or Token refresh.

 <br>